FLOPiDS/flopids.github.io/index.md

-I analyse relational and non-relational data for context specific insights and present them as paramterized reports and programmed dashboards.
-In the section below I highlight a few projects to showcase my competencies at ingestion, wrangling, analysis, presentation and conlusion of inferences.
+### I analyse relational and non-relational data for context specific insights and present them as paramterized reports and programmed dashboards.

+In the section below I highlight a few projects to showcase my competencies at ingestion, wrangling, analysis, presentation and conclusion of inferences.

 ### Markdown